Albert-Gao/blog/source/_posts/what-is-a-closure-in-javascript-and-why-they-are-wrong.md

 We'll talk more about the execution environment later.
 Let's check another common mistake.
 You can see many definitions online as the following one from the famous [W3School](http://www.w3schools.com/js/js_function_closures.asp):
 > A closure is a function having access to the parent scope, even after the parent function has closed.

-To be honest, This is deadly wrong.
-Because **it is nothing to do with the parent function and nothing to do with accessing  behavior either,** Let's prove it with the following code.
+To be honest, this is deadly wrong.
+Because **it is nothing to do with the parent function and nothing to do with accessing  behaviour either,** Let's prove it with the following code.

 ```JavaScript
 function outside() {